troykerim/Image_Classification_with_spectral_data/README.md

 ---

 ## Future Work

-- Add detailed Python docstrings to all functions
 - Upload screenshots and additional visuals from the GUI and results
 - Consider compressing and hosting a sample version of the dataset for public demos